-Daft Punk’s robotic identity may hoodwink the public, but for Thomas Bangaltar and Guy-Manuel de Homem-Christo, anonymity is what has allowed them to stay human.
+Daft Punk’s robotic identity may hoodwink the public, but for Thomas Bangalter and Guy-Manuel de Homen-Christo, anonymity is what has allowed them to stay human.
 The futuristic helmets that rest over their heads allow them to inject their creativity into an imaginary universe and, afterwards, they can disconnect and return to humanity.
 Its yet another vehicle that allows them complete creative control.

 Daft Punk has played both sides of the field— while their debut album Homework challenged the limits of French underground house and techno and is linked with their human identities, Discovery increased the exposure of their brand of electronic music to the world and still stands as the ultimate marriage of pop and electronic music.
 This year, their epic sophomore album celebrates its fifteen-year anniversary.

 Virgin Records positioned their sophomore album with the intent to “sell records and conquer pop culture”.
 The Daft Punk genius made that realization come true, given Discovery’s overwhelmingly positive reception, but they didn’t want to be personally connected to it.
 In the Daft Punk biopic, Daft Punk Unchained, they claimed to “still believe it’s an anti-star system.”
 They continued, “We try not to expose ourselves too much, the music is the only thing that really matters.
 The people decide for themselves; we’re not really trying to show ourselves off.”